CobbleSword/NachoSpigot/README.md

 I am planning to support Java 15 but still support most plugins like ProtocolLib.
 Is this going to work out?
 We will see in the end.

 ## Current State
-Java 15 is now natively supported, and ProtocolLib and ViaVersion are patched at runtime to work with Nacho's patches.
+Java 15 is now natively supported, and ProtocolLib, Citizens and ViaVersion are patched at runtime to work with Nacho's patches.
 Unless other bugs are found, Nacho should now run stable.

 **NachoSpigot supports Java 8 to Java 15!**